igabriel85/DICE-Monitoring/src/README.md

 Deploys all monitoring core components provided they have values preset hosts.
 If not it deploys all components locally with default settings.

 **NOTE**: Currently the '-l' flag of the start script _dmon-start.sh_ does the same as the later option.
+Schedueled for M18.

 `GET` `/v1/overlord/core/database`